DualShock: Tincture

+Generations

+Several versions of the DualShock 4 controller were released.

 Exclusive console bundles with DualShock 4 include the 20th Anniversary Edition, Gun Metal, Batman: Arkham Knight, Metal Gear Solid V: The Phantom Pain, Call of Duty: Black Ops III, Uncharted 4: A Thief's End, Star Wars Battlefront, Monster Hunter World, God of War, Gran Turismo Sport, Call of Duty: World War II, The Days of Play, Marvel's Spider-Man, Death Stranding, The Last of Us Part II, and the 500 Million Limited Edition PS4 Pro.

 DualSense

-The DualSense (CFI-ZCT1W) is the PlayStation 5's controller and was unveiled on April 7, 2020.
-It is based on the DualShock 4 controller that came before it but with an evolution to its design and capabilities influenced by discussions with game designers and players.
+The DualSense (CFI-ZCT1W) is the PlayStation 5's controller.
+Unveiled on April 7, 2020, It is based on the DualShock 4 controller; changes to its design and capabilities were influenced by discussions with game designers and players.
+It weighs 280 g and has dimensions of 160 × 66 × 106 mm.

-There are several differences in the DualSense that sets it apart from previous DualShock controllers: